What is monkeypox (mpox)?

 It’s usually a mild infection that gets better within a few weeks.
 You might need to self-isolate if you have the infection, to stop it from spreading to other people.

-In May 2022, more people are testing positive for monkeypox than usual.
-And a number of these cases are men who have sex with men.
+Right now in the UK, more people are testing positive for mpox than usual.
+And even though anyone can get mpox, most of these people are men who have sex with men.
 It’s thought that in these cases, the virus is being spread during sexual contact.
-This is unusual for the monkeypox virus.
+This is unusual for the mpox virus.

-The UK Health Security Agency (UKHSA) is looking into these new cases.
-They recommend that everyone stays alert to signs of infection, particularly men who have sex with men.
+The UK Health Security Agency (UKHSA) recommends that everyone stays alert to signs of infection, particularly men who have sex with men.